 Great-tailed Grackle regularly wanders via ship, with records across South America and the Caribbean (Sam Viles).

 In the WP, birds thought to be ship assisted have reached Iberia on at least two occasions.
 One arrived in autumn 2014, photographed at Cadaqués, Catalonia, in late October, with an adult male discovered at Mazagón, Andalucia on 7 October 2022, remaining in the area until March 2023 at least.
 Two birds on Tenerife, Canary Islands, in early 2018 were deemed to be escapes, though a ship-assisted origin would seem equally likely.
-Additionally, an unassigned female Great-tailed/Boat-tailed Grackle was on a small ro-ro ferry at Bac de Barcarin in Camargue, France, between 25 September and 1 October 2013.
+In France, a female was at Marseillan in April 2015, with an unassigned female Great-tailed/Boat-tailed Grackle on a small ro-ro ferry at Bac de Barcarin in Camargue between 25 September and 1 October 2013.

 More recently, 25 October 2023 saw a female found in Britain at Nolton Haven.
 Residing predominantly in the village car park and on surrounding buildings, its sociable and confiding nature meant it attracted a steady procession of visitors during its five-day stay.